programmer1997/nn-classification-and-regression/README.md

 # nn-classification-and-regression
-This is a course project for CZ4042 Neural Networks
+:books:This is a course project for CZ4042 Neural Networks